shinyford/multipane_clock/README.md

 A representation of an offset from a current position, comprising a distance and an angle calculated from a `DateTime` instance.

-`Vector`s by default rotate continually in a circle; but by specifying an arc, the proportion of a circle to cover, a `Vector` can be made to oscillate back and forth across that segment of the full circle as per a pendulum.
+`Vector`s by default rotate continually in a circle; but by specifying a `pendulumArc`, being the proportion of a circle to cover, a `Vector` can be made to oscillate back and forth across that segment of the full circle as per a pendulum.

 ### `Rotation`

 A specialisation of a `Vector`, with zero offset, used to specify the rotation of a pane's image during rendering.

+### `InForegroundRepeater`

+A utility to create and manage a repeating timer, cancelling and restarting the time in relation to the app's activity and foregroundedness.

 ## Licenses

 ### Source Code

-Source code is originated by [Nic Ford](https://github.com/shinyford/), and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+Source code is originated by [Nic Ford](https://github.com/shinyford/), and licensed under the [Apache 2.0 License](LICENSE).

 ### Images

 All images are licensed for reuse with modification.
-Where not listed below, images are cackhandedly created by [Nic Ford](https://github.com/shinyford/), and also licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+Where not listed below, images are cackhandedly created by [Nic Ford](https://github.com/shinyford/), and also licensed under the [Apache 2.0 License](LICENSE).

 - Flutsky Orloj
   - Dials, hands, sun, moon: https://publicdomainvectors.org/en/free-clipart/Prague-astronomical-clock/72025.html